 Once both Golestan and Godard have agreed to Farahani’s proposition, the means of communication and rules of engagement are established.
 An email will be sent every Friday, with the author alternating between Godard and Golestan, therefore giving them each a week to think of a reply and to further, or diverge from, its thesis.
 Though the written word is first established as their medium, Godard quickly pushes proceedings into a multimedia terrain.
 His epistles look like digital incunabula; compact and mysterious jumbles of aphorisms, quotations and images that eventually progress to short film segments, starring Godard and shot by him and Aragno.

-Their communication in the film initially proceeds as a strange piece of detective nonfiction—an association later made somewhat explicit.
+Their communication in the film initially proceeds as a strange piece of detective nonfiction — an association later made somewhat explicit.
 Golestan is like an investigator, a voluble and, relative to Godard, open and no-nonsense intellect who we see openly discussing Godard, his messages and their possible intent.
-His inquiry is such that he even attempts to psychologise his interlocutor’s very particular obfuscating nature, which he varyingly puts down to his catholic upbringing or attempts to elucidate by asking Farahani for more personal details.
+His inquiry is such that he even attempts to psychoanalyse his interlocutor’s very particular obfuscating nature, which he varyingly puts down to his catholic upbringing or attempts to elucidate by asking Farahani for more personal details.
 Where in Switzerland does he live?
 Does he live with a woman?
-Golestan prefers to write out his emails, rather than spell them out in images, and takes a more inquisitive and reflective approach.
+Golestan prefers to write out his emails rather than spell them out in images, and takes a more inquisitive and reflective approach.
 Godard, on the other hand, remains an elusive quarry.
-His epistles provoke discussion while revealing nothing, at least nothing direct, about himself nor his opinion of Golestan and the contents of his correspondence.
-This oppositional nature does not only have its roots in the disjuncture between these two men’s differing ways of thinking, approaches to this endeavour and personalities.
+His epistles provoke discussion while revealing nothing — at least nothing direct — about himself, nor his opinion of Golestan and the contents of his correspondence.
+This oppositional nature does not only have its roots in the disjuncture between these two men’s differing ways of thinking, approaches to this endeavour, and personalities.
 It also comes down to the conditions of the film’s production and Farahani’s rubric in framing these different filmmakers.
-The majority of the film is situated within Golestan’s company, home and therefore more aligned with his point of view, with Godard’s presence largely restricted to those curated fragments which are delivered, piecemeal, to Golestan’s inbox.
+The majority of the film is situated within Golestan’s company and home, and therefore more aligned with his point of view, Godard’s presence largely restricted to those curated fragments which are delivered, piecemeal, to Golestan’s inbox.
 Early on in the film, we get a strong impression of the more public and outgoing Golestan and his life, the ins and outs of his Sussex mansion, where he lives with his wife, his work which involves writing, other correspondences, preservation work on his films and attending retrospectives.
 We also hear more of his thoughts on a variety of subjects, delivered in a scattered form or fleshed out.

 There’s a shift, however, once Godard moves away from his image and text collages, towards sending film segments and images featuring himself.
 Golestan takes a less examining approach to that process, adapting to and going with its associative flow.
 Godard’s life opens up in these segments, his performative style reminiscent not only of his prior, comic use of his own persona, such as in Keep Your Right Up (1987), but also, with his air of candidness, of Luc Moullet and Jacques Tati’s onscreen appearances.
 His errant mind is embodied and humanised in a heightened state of normalcy, as seen in segments where Godard returns home, puts the football on the TV and hoovers up some crumbs off a carpet, or one extended shot where he makes his way upstairs.
 The latter is done slowly, with the aid of a makeshift support rope, with the clear, strenuous nature of this task, evident in Godard’s audible huffs and puffs.
 It is later followed by one of the more moving moments of the film, where the two titans find humbling, common ground in their shared mortality, expressed by exchanging images showing them both in hospital, dishevelled and undergoing treatment.